-The digital solutions involved boosting the crossborder development of Aareon CRM in particular.
+The digital solutions involved boosting the cross-border development of Aareon CRM in particular.
+The CRM app simplifies customer relationship management between housing companies and tenants or owners.
 The CRM app has been intensely marketed in Germany since the fourth quarter of 2017.
 It has already been rolled out in a major pilot project, and further customers were acquired.
-The CRM app simplifies customer relationship management between housing companies and tenants.